 3b.
 The European Health Insurance Card

-The fate of the European Health Insurance Card (EHIC) allowing EU citizens, including UK citizens for now, to be treated while travelling in the EU remains uncertain.
+The fate of the European Health Insurance Card (EHIC) allowing EU citizens, including UK citizens, for now, to be treated while traveling in the EU remains uncertain.
 Among the good news, British and EU negotiators agreed in August 2017 that British pensioners who have retired to other EU countries will continue to have their healthcare paid for by the NHS post-Brexit.

 The European Atomic Energy Community (EURATOM) is a de facto regulator of radioactive materials and covers all usage of these materials in EU countries including radioactive isotopes used for medical treatments, including cancer treatments, but also as tracers for identifying particular areas of the body or abnormal functions.
 If the UK were to leave this particular market, it will be harder to obtain these vital substances for their medical value, which could have a substantial impact on patients suffering from a variety of complex conditions.

-How to use this at your Medical School Interview?
+5. How To Use this At Your Medical School Interview?

 Ultimately, how Brexit will affect the UK and the EU health systems will depend on the deal that is struck between the two parties – and at the time of writing, that deal looks to be some time off.
 As with all topics that might come up at your interview, it is vital to keep up to speed with the latest developments by following the process through news outlets and newspaper commentaries.